andres20980/kasten-docs/docs/usage.md

 If the policy is configured to export Restore Points to object storage, the ExportAction will be created in the application's namespace.
-The image below show an ExportAction.
+The image below shows an ExportAction.
 The originating policy indicates that the policy named tl-pol in the namespace named timelogger created this ExportAction.